"Heroes" (David Bowie song): Live performances

 Heroes remained a staple throughout Bowie's concert tours.
 He later acknowledged the song's impact on live audiences: "In Europe, it is one of the ones that seemed to have special resonance."
 During the 1978 Isolar II and 1983 Serious Moonlight tours, the song was usually the second number performed rather than among the shows' encores.
 Performances from the former have seen release on Stage (1978) and Welcome to the Blackout (2018), while some from the latter appeared on its 1984 concert video and later on Serious Moonlight (Live '83), released as part of the 2018 box set Loving the Alien (1983–1988), and separately the following year.
 Following Live Aid, Bowie revived Heroes for the 1987 Glass Spider Tour, as seen in its accompanying concert video (1988).
 The performance on 6 June 1987 at the German Reichstag in West Berlin has been considered a catalyst to the later fall of the Berlin Wall.
-The song made subsequent appearances during the 1990 Sound+Vision, 1996–97 Earthling, 2000 Mini, 2002 Heathen and 2003–04 A Reality tours.
+Bowie called it "one of the most emotional performances I've ever done" in 2003.
+The song made subsequent appearances during the 1990 Sound+Vision, 1996–1997 Earthling, 2000 Mini, 2002 Heathen and 2003–2004 A Reality tours.
 A performance from the A Reality Tour saw release on the accompanying DVD and live album, released in 2004 and 2010, respectively.
-A performance from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.
+Another from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.

-Outside his tours, Heroes was performed at The Freddie Mercury Tribute Concert in 1992 by Bowie, his former guitarist Mick Ronson and the surviving members of Queen: Brian May, Roger Taylor, and John Deacon.
-Bowie played a semi-acoustic version at the 1996 Bridge School benefit concerts; the 20 October rendition later saw release on The Bridge School Concerts Vol. 1 album and The Bridge School Concerts 25th Anniversary Edition DVD.
-The song was also sung at his 50th birthday concert in January 1997, at the Glastonbury Festival in June 2000, which was released in 2018 on Glastonbury 2000, and a performance two days later at the BBC Radio Theatre, which went unreleased until 2021's Brilliant Adventure (1992–2001).
+Outside his tours, Heroes was performed at The Freddie Mercury Tribute Concert in 1992 by Bowie, his former guitarist Mick Ronson and the surviving members of Queen – Brian May, Roger Taylor and John Deacon.
+Bowie played a semi-acoustic version at the 1996 Bridge School benefit concerts; the 20 October rendition was released on The Bridge School Concerts Vol. 1 album and The Bridge School Concerts 25th Anniversary Edition DVD.
+The song was also sung at his 50th birthday concert in January 1997, at the Glastonbury Festival in June 2000, which was released in 2018 on Glastonbury 2000, and a performance two days later at the BBC Radio Theatre, which went unreleased until the Brilliant Adventure (1992–2001) box set in 2021.
 The song was again performed in 2001 at the Tibet House Benefit concert and the Concert for New York City.